Vachellia oerfota

-Vachellia oerfota is a shrub or tree native to Africa and West Asia.
+Vachellia oerfota is a species of shrub or tree native to northeastern Africa, the Arabian Peninsula, and Iran.

 Botanical description

 It is a somewhat obconical shrub which grows up to about 5 metres high.
 The branches often radiate from the base in all directions.
 The branchlets tend to be straight and are grey-white, with grey-white spines with brown tips, 0.5 to 1.5 cm long.
 The pinnae are in 3 to 12 pairs, with leaflets in 5 to 15 pairs, about 0.3 cm long.
 The flowers are off-white in globose heads, and are very fragrant Pods are 5 to 10 cm long, 1.25 cm broad and pale yellow, pointed at both ends.
 The seeds are olive-green, with five to ten in a pod.
 It has an offensive smell when bruised or cut.

 Distribution

 Vachellia oerfota occurs mainly on alluvial silt soils.
-It is found in north-east Africa from Egypt to Kenya, and also in Iraq and Iran.
+It is native to north-eastern Africa from Egypt to Chad and Tanzania, and to the Arabian Peninsula and Iran.